amanking/amanking-ruhoh-blog/posts/from-practitioner-to-coach-i.md

 <img alt="step 7" src="{{urls.media}}/images/from-practitioner-to-coach-i/agile-transformation-step07.png" style="width: 400px; height: auto;">

-At some stage, when both Fincorp Ltd and the external Agile Coach agree, the Agile transformation can be deemed complete, and the remaining work of sustaining it and evolving it can be carried on internally.
+At some stage, when both FakeFincorp Ltd and the external Agile Coach agree, the Agile transformation can be deemed complete, and the remaining work of sustaining it and evolving it can be carried on internally.

 ### Disclaimer

 The above is an over-simplification that highlights the basic tenets of this strategy.
-Creating capable internal coaches will be more difficult in some teams than another.
+Creating capable internal coaches will be more difficult in some teams than others.
 It will also not happen overnight.
 Sometimes even good internal coaches do not have enough experience to guide teams under difficult circumstances.
 A structured support system is needed for such an initiative to be successful.

 We will go deeper into these details in subsequent articles.
 Until then, stay tuned!